 Maybe it’s denial.

-I have one you know.
-And while it’s most visible after eating enough sushi to feed a college crew of 6, I’m talking about the invisible part – the speaking part.
+I have one, you know.
+And while it’s most visible after eating enough sushi to feed a college crew of six, I’m talking about the invisible part – the speaking part.
 It’s the part that I’ve been ignoring for far too long.

 You wouldn’t know it from this website or my Instagram account, but I am always spitting out ideas.
-There are glimmers of writing topics, titles for Podcasts, half written TV (streaming?) pilots, and themed epics parties floating around in my fast-forward thinking brain.
+There are glimmers of writing topics, titles for podcasts, half-written TV (streaming?) pilots, and themed epic parties floating around in my fast-forward thinking brain.
 My gut is ALWAYS talking to me.
 It keeps me up at night.
 My gut knows that I can accomplish so many things.
 And I just pretend that it’s chatting crazy.